A Customer Session allows you to grant Stripe’s frontend SDKs (like Stripe.js) client-side access control over a Customer.

 event.

-When using Connect, you can also receive event notifications that occur in connected accounts.
-For these events, there’s an additional account
+Connect platforms can also receive event notifications that occur in their connected accounts.
+These events include an account attribute that identifies the relevant connected account.

-We only guarantee access to events through the Retrieve Event API for 30 days.
+You can access events through the Retrieve Event API for 30 days.